• Skip to primary navigation

 What Are the Big Secrets for Making Traditional Delicious Swiss Steak in Tomato Gravy?

-1. Browning.
+Browning.
 Before you can cook Swiss Steak low and slow in the oven or a slow cooker, each piece of beef needs to be browned in hot oil.
-The browning provides an essential layer of flavorful that is a hallmark of Swiss Steak.

 How is Cooking Swiss Steak in an Instant Pot Different Than Making it in the Oven or Slow Cooker?

 An Instant Pot is a game changer when we are cooking tough pieces of meat.
-An Instant Pot uses pressure and moisture to cook things in a very fast method.

 And, a pressure setting on the Instant Pot called the Natural Pressure Release ensures that the ingredients (meat, in this recipe) receive a nice rest following the cook time.